grillitype/web-fonts-guide/README.md

 Generally, most typefaces benefit of a little extra letter-spacing and word-spacing when used at small sizes.
 When used at very large sizes, many typefaces benefit from more narrow letter-spacing and word-spacing, but require a lot of attention to make sure things work out okay.

 It’s best to use both attributes with _em_ units, as that will automatically be based on the element’s font-size.
-For use at small sizes, you could for example do the following:
+For use at small sizes, you could for example do the following.
+This will give your bodycopy a little more room to breathe.

 ~~~~css
 p {